seqmbuehl/gobotlib/README.md

 # Welcome to gobot

-This game was created as a go + web tech teaching tool.
-The server is the first go code I've written, improvements are welcome and will gladly be pulled in.
+A go + web tech teaching tool.
+My first go code, improvements are welcome and will gladly be pulled in.

-# This repository is missing the 3 main files, necessary to make the program work.
+This repository is missing the 3 main files, necessary to make the program work.
 Checkout nathantsoi.github.io/slides/gobot.html for the accompanying code and talk

 # Prereqs